Can performance art become a museum piece? Tino Sehgal thinks so. He sells his work to collectors and museums, which pay others to "interpret" it.

 The twentieth century saw one after another assault on the art of museums, and one after another had the public wondering: is that art?
 And, in no time, museums and the public have absorbed one after another as well.
 The dilemma can sap past rebellions of their intensity, and the complicity drives too many big-ticket installations and too many vicious circles between dealers and museum directors.
 Yet it is essential to the continued vitality of art and museums.
 It may also seem to exclude anything as ephemeral as a performance—or does it?

-I want more of Carolee Schneeman than the photo of her naked act, pulling a scroll out of her vagina in 1975.
+I want more of Carolee Schneemann than the photo of one naked act, given her career in feminism and performance.
 I tremble at the thought of more of Chris Burden, besides the locker in which he trapped himself for five days or the glass shards over which he dragged his body.
 But if I had more, it would no longer be them—at least not when they and performance art were young.
 In time, it would not be them at all.
 A near-death experience would have to take into account the brute fact of a human lifespan.
 If performance could not stop for death, then death would have to kindly stop for the duration of the performance.

 Each performance, going back to Allan Kaprow in 1959 and Fluxus in the 1960s, turns on the actor's presence and a moment in time.
 As their generation had it, art was "happening."
 It shoves the present right in the face of the audience, for them to respond, and yet the artist refuses to let go.
 Over time, art takes on other lives in the eyes of others, and art interpretation is a collision between past and present.
 Performance begs to differ.
 Forget, it says, the pretensions of art and museums, with art up on a pedestal.
 Forget, however, taking me the artist down a notch, for it is mine, and in a moment I shall be gone.